 We work alongside organisations like the Red Hen Project, which works with families and local social services, as well as helping with referrals to NHS Child and Adolescent Mental Health Services (CAMHS).

-Blue Smile is part of Fullscope, a collaboration of seven charities working through arts and therapy to improve the emotional wellbeing of those aged 0-25.
+Blue Smile is also part of Fullscope, a collaboration of seven charities working through arts and therapy to improve the emotional wellbeing of those aged 0-25.
 It is a 3 year programme that will “improve provision, establish clearer opportunity pathways, and have national significance in influencing the sector as a whole.”

 Making a difference for our therapists and mentoring counsellors

 We knew there was a desperate need for an expert mental health workforce in Cambridgeshire, because of the difficulty identified by Head Teachers and Children’s Services in getting specialist support.

 Blue Smile was set up by a psychotherapist, Amanda Langford.
 She saw that there was a way to address this situation because there was a simultaneous need for volunteer clinical placements for therapists in training.